intmus/inttheory22-23/_06-intro-harmonic/b1-diafuncvoicelead.md

 abc: true
 ---

 If we think back on our progression through the course thus far, we began by studying individual pitches, then combined those pitches into intervals, and then assembled those intervals sequentially and simultaneously to create melodies and chords respectively.
 Next, we studied a simplified version of counterpoint in order to examine how the combined vertical and horizontal aspects of music interact to create basic tonality.
 While counterpoint provides a framework for understanding harmony, it is primarily a study of how the horizontal aspect of music, melody, combines and *implies* harmony; it does not establish the vertical aspect of music, harmony, as a standalone concept.

-Because the Roman numeral system allows us to classify and label *context and function*, we can use it explore how harmonies function within a diatonic style, independent of melody.

-## Harmonic functions in diatonic music

-In diatonic music, there are three basic categories of harmonic function: *tonic*, *dominant*, and *pre-dominant*.
-- *Tonic* (**T**) harmonies feel stable and final.
-  - This is primarily the I chord, but in some circumstances, this can include the vi chord.
-- *Dominant* (**D**) harmonies have a strong tonal gravity to resolve to the *tonic* harmony*
-  - This includes the V and vii<sup>o</sup> chords.
-- *Pre-dominant* (**P**) harmonies are unstable and have a tonal gravity to resolve to *dominant* harmonies.
-  - This includes the ii and IV chords, but can occasionally include the vi chord.
-  - Note that there is a difference between the words "pre-dominant" and "predominant".

-Two-voice counterpoint provides a clear starting point for exploring these diatonic functions.
-If we look at the basic interactions between two voices we can begin to understand how voice-leading creates harmonic function and how certain chords fit into their roles as tonic, dominant, and pre-dominant chords.
-Finally, by adding two more voices to this soprano/bass framework, we can then begin looking at fully functional harmony in one of its most basic forms--the four-part chorale.
+Therefore, we can use a simple counterpoint exercise to begin determining how harmony functions, because harmony is defined by the melodic tendencies of certain pitches within a diatonic scale.

 ## Implied harmony in two parts
 <!-- When doing the following example, make sure that the class understands that each measure has the same two harmonies.
 It won't make sense to them otherwise. -->

-**Each measure of this first example is a two-voice version that implies the same two harmonies repeatedly.**
+**Each measure of the next example implies the same two harmonies repeatedly--one on the first half note and the second on the second half note.**
 - Which two harmonies do you think these measures imply?
   - What are the Roman numerals and inversion figures for each measure?
   - Is there more than one option for any of the harmonies?